MathiasaurusRex/mathiasrechtzigel.com-2021/portfolio/federal-reserve.md

 ## Winning hearts, minds...<br> and budgets

 We launched <a href="https://minneapolisfed.org">Minneapolisfed.org</a> eight months after I joined.
 It was like having chewbacca in the pilot seat and telling him to punch it.
-During and after this project I was assigned to more larger and more ambitious projects.
+During and after this project I was assigned to larger and increasingly ambitious projects.

 <ul>
   <li>I conducted technology forecasting that set the direction for a 20+ person technology team.